Spotify ensures independent artists are on board with fresh deal

 Spotify lost 173 million euros in 2015 according to the latest figures disclosed by its Luxembourg holding company, but recent deals with labels and the prospect of a stock market listing may mean its cash needs are less urgent.

-Merlin, based in Amsterdam and London, also licences digital rights to Spotify rivals including SoundCloud, Google Play and YouTube Red, Pandora and Deezer.
+Merlin, based in Amsterdam and London, also licenses digital rights to Spotify rivals including SoundCloud, Google Play and YouTube Red, Pandora and Deezer.